 Bellevue is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,252 people and three constituent neighborhoods, Bellevue is the 150th largest community in Pennsylvania.
-Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Bellevue was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Bellevue is a decidedly white-collar borough, with fully 88.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bellevue is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bellevue who work in office and administrative support (19.56%), sales jobs (12.97%), and management occupations (9.40%).
+Bellevue is a decidedly white-collar borough, with fully 86.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bellevue is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Bellevue who work in office and administrative support (18.12%), sales jobs (14.78%), and management occupations (9.11%).

 Bellevue is a somewhat ethnically-diverse borough.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bellevue include Irish, Italian, Polish, and English.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include Spanish and Indic languages.